 I completed my PhD in linguistics at the University of Maryland (USA) in July 2021, where I was advised by Valentine Hacquard and Alexander Williams.
 My dissertation, “Finding Modal Force”, is available here.
-Before coming to UMD for my PhD, I studied at the CogMaster in Paris, where I worked with Benjamin Spector and Emmanuel Chemla.
+Before my PhD, I studied at the CogMaster in Paris, where I worked with Benjamin Spector and Emmanuel Chemla.
 I then was a Course Lecturer for one year at McGill University in Montréal.

 My amazing UMD-cohort members were Sigwan Thivierge, Mina Hirzel, Aaron Doliana, Rodrigo Ranero and Tyler Knowlton.